EuroTeQ Collider winter semester 22/23

 Introduction

-The cities of tomorrow will consist of less individual ownership and have to offer a lot of shared assets, including lifetime.
+The cities of tomorrow will consist of less individual ownership and will have to offer a wide range of shared assets, including lifelong opportunities.

 Problem Definition

-The future of living is already there -living with roommates, connecting with other people in shared apartments in your house & city, there is so much possible!
-But it is so hard to find the right people to live with.
+The future of living is already here - living with roommates, connecting with other people in shared apartments in your house & city, there is so much possible!
+However, it is challenging to find the right people to live with.

 What is the Waste Challenge?